Terms & Conditions

 a) The agreement commences when your application is accepted by us.

-b) The agreement will continue until it is terminated by either party on the billing date anniversary.
+b) The agreement will continue until it is terminated by either party in accordance with this Agreement.

 3) Changes to the Agreement